carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Regression-Assumptions.md

 ### 1. Relevant predictors

-#### EXERCISE_START: Benefits and drawbacks of including all relevant predcitors
+> ## Benefits and drawbacks of including all relevant predcitors
-What do you think might be some benefits of including all relevant predictors in a model that you intend to use to **explain** relationships?
+> What do you think might be some benefits of including all relevant predictors in a model that you intend to use to **explain** relationships?
 Are there any drawbacks you can think of?
-#### EXERCISE_SOLUTION
+> > ## Solution
+> >
-Including all relevant predictor variables in a model is important for several reasons:
+> > Including all relevant predictor variables in a model is important for several reasons:
+> >

-1. **Improving model interpretability**: Leaving out relevant predictors can result in *model misspecification*.
+> > 1. **Improving model interpretability**: Leaving out relevant predictors can result in *model misspecification*.
 Misspecification refers to a situation where the model structure or functional form does not accurately reflect the underlying relationship between the predictors and the outcome.
 If a relevant predictor is omitted from the model, the coefficients of the remaining predictors may be biased.
 This occurs because the omitted predictor may have a direct or indirect relationship with the outcome variable, and its effect is not accounted for in the model.
 Consequently, the estimated coefficients of other predictors may capture some of the omitted predictor's effect, leading to biased estimates.
+> >

-2. **Improving predicitive accuracy and reducing residual variance**: Omitting relevant predictors can increase the residual variance in the model.
+> > 2. **Improving predicitive accuracy and reducing residual variance**: Omitting relevant predictors can increase the residual variance in the model.
 Residual variance represents the unexplained variation in the outcome variable after accounting for the predictors in the model.
 If a relevant predictor is left out, the model may not fully capture the systematic variation in the data, resulting in larger residuals and reduced model fit.
 While it is true that, in a research setting, we typically care more about being able to interpret our model than being able to perfectly predict the target variable, a model that severely underfits is still a cause for concern since the model won't be capturing the variability of the data well enough to form any conclusions.
+> >

-3. **Robustness to future changes**: This benefit only applies to predictive modeling tasks where models are often being fit to new data.
+> > 3. **Robustness to future changes**: This benefit only applies to predictive modeling tasks where models are often being fit to new data.
 By including all relevant predictors, the model becomes more robust to changes in the data or the underlying system.
 If a predictor becomes important in the future due to changes in the environment or additional data, including it from the start ensures that the model is already equipped to capture its influence.
+> >

-**Drawbacks to including all relevant predictors:** While one should always aim to include as many relevant predictors as possible, this goal needs to be balanced with overfitting concerns.
+> > **Drawbacks to including all relevant predictors:** While one should always aim to include as many relevant predictors as possible, this goal needs to be balanced with overfitting concerns.
 If we include too many predictors in the model and train on a limited number of observations, the model may simply memorize the nuances/noise in the data rather than capturing the underlying trend in the data.
-#### EXERCISE_END
+> {:.solution}
+{:.challenge}

 #### Example
 Let's consider a regression model where we want to evaluate the relationship between FullBath (number of bathrooms) and SalePrice.

 ```python